omar-polo/mymenu/mymenu.1.md

 > The Y coordinate of the topmost left corner of the window.
 Like the X
 > coordinate a pixel dimension, percentage dimension or the special
 > value "start", "middle", "end" could be supplied.

-MyMenu.padding

-> TODO: css-like!
-The default value is 10.

 MyMenu.border.size